rajastatwawadi/Micromouse/README.md

 ![image](https://github.com/ChinmayK0607/Micromouse/assets/114411195/b1fa66ec-f1b0-48fe-924e-58f44655b7bf)

-The circuit overall is controlled by the Arduino nano.
+The circuit overall is controlled by an Arduino nano which controls the speed of the bot as well as maintains specific distance from the walls.

-The code for movement and speed control as well for maintaining a particular distance from the wall is uploaded in the Arduino nano.
 It analyzes the data sent by the motor encoders and calculates the distance covered accordingly.

 It also reads the data from all the three ultrasonic sensors and gives output to the motor so that the bot maintains a particular distance from the wall.